juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Once a client has successfully completed Phase 1 on all _Realm#sub[i]_, it must determine a majority consensus on the returned _version_ and _salt_.
 Only the realms that exist within this majority should be considered for the remaining phases.
 Provided the initial _threshold_ during registration consisted of a majority of realms, this consensus should always be reached.
 If this consensus cannot be reached, the client should assume that the user is _NotRegistered_ on any realm.

-The purpose of Phase 2 is to recover the _maskedTgkShares_ we stored during registration along with the _OPRF_ result required to unmask them and reconstruct the _tgk_.
-An optimal client can abort Phase 2 as soon as _threshold_ _OK_ responses are recovered, as this should be sufficient to recover the _tgk_.
+The purpose of Phase 2 is to recover the _maskedUnlockKeyShares_ we stored during registration along with the _OPRF_ result required to unmask them and reconstruct the _unlockKey_.
+An optimal client can abort Phase 2 as soon as _threshold_ _OK_ responses are recovered, as this should be sufficient to recover the _unlockKey_.

 The client should perform the following actions:
 + Derive an _accessKey_ and _encryptionKey_ by hashing the user's _PIN_ #footnote[This process is identical to the one performed during registration.]